joeandthejuice/career-framework/careerLadder/dataEngineer/juniorDataEngineer.md

 *   I'm open to and act upon feedback from my manager and peers
 *   I'm gaining self-awareness about my strengths and areas for development
-*   I drive discussions with my manager about aspirational goals and seek out opportunities to learn and grow (e.g. PGP, JOE & THE JUICE-offered training, leveraging perks allowance).
+*   I drive discussions with my manager about aspirational goals and seek out opportunities to learn and grow (e.g. PGP, JOE & THE JUICE offered training, leveraging perks allowance).

 **Team Development**